HBO Films: Origin, as a television film production arm

 HBO Premiere Films began in 1983 as a telefilm and miniseries production company with an "ambitious production schedule" for the HBO channel.
-With the high expense of theatrical film exclusive, those films appeared on multiple pay TV channels.
+With the high expense of theatrical film exclusive, those films appeared on multiple pay television channels.
 Thus, the unit was started to give the channel some exclusives.
 The company's first head, Jane Deknatel (an English-born television veteran), projected the unit would do 24 projects in 1984 and 50 a few years later.
-HBO Premiere Films was funding the productions at 60% for just the pay TV rights.
+HBO Premiere Films was funding the productions at 60% for just the pay television rights.
 Their first film, The Terry Fox Story, shown in May 1983 was also the first feature film produced expressly for pay television.
 Two more films were produced and shown in 1983.

 By the end of the first year the schedule was cut back and the unit moved into producing theatrical films.
 In January 1984, Donald March took over the company from Deknatel as senior vice president.
 He canceled a dozen projects in development and was reassessing star vehicle productions as being done as vanity projects.
-A production for each month from July to November was the new plan with a push for additional rights beyond pay TV rights, like foreign theatrical, home video and network television.
+A production for each month from July to November was the new plan with a push for additional rights beyond pay television rights, like foreign theatrical, home video and network television.
 In January 1984, a telefilm and HBO Premiere Films' first two mini-series, All the Rivers Run then Far Pavilions were cablecast.
 HBO Pictures started winning Emmy Awards in 1993 with two for Barbarians at the Gate and Stalin.

 Around the time, the company tried its hand into feature films again by partnering with Cinema Plus L.P., with MGM/UA Communications planning on to distribute its films, but the films that eventually came out were released by Warner Bros. due to the Time-Warner merger.

 Around November 1996, John Matoian was appointed as president of HBO Pictures reporting to HBO chairman and CEO Jeff Bewkes.
 Bewkes decided by April 1999 that he want a single original programming division.
 Programming president Chris Albrecht oversaw original series development, specials and miniseries and was selected over Matoian.
 Matoian resigned because he lost his direct reporting status and would have reported to Albrecht.
 Executive vice president of HBO NYC Colin Callender, who reported to Matoian, was promoted to take over as president of HBO Pictures.